ShahemNezamEddin/Dancing-together/README.md

   - The footer section includes the mobile number, email, and address.
   - the address includes an anchor to google maps, The links will open to a new tab to allow easy navigation for the user.
   - The footer section includes anchors to the relevant social media sites.
-The links will open to a new tab to allow easy navigation for the user.
+The links will open to a new tab to allow easy navigation for users.
-  - The footer is valuable to the user, it keeps them up-date and connected via social media.
+  - The footer is valuable to the users, it keeps them up-date and connected via social media.

 ![Footer](https://github.com/ShahemNezamEddin/Dancing-together/blob/main/assets/images/footer-readme.PNG)